danicat/datasus/README.md

 My motivation for this project is pretty much summarized by this article: http://simplystatistics.org/2016/04/20/data-repositories/

 This project's current status is **Work in Progress (WIP)**.
 If you have any questions, suggestions and improvement requests, please feel free to contact me and I'll do my best to reply.
-But please, don't submit bug reports (yet).
-As far as I know this project **IS** a bug.

 ## Code Book